-It is said that time is our most valuable asset, and for all of us, it is also a finite resource.
+Riders choose to ride in the PMC for a variety of reasons, most of which are deeply personal.
+I ride for more time.
+Time is perhaps our most valuable asset, and for all of us, it is also a finite resource.
 Therefore, we should all maximize the limited time we have, avoiding things that waste it or force us to spend it in ways that are not fulfilling to us or meaningful to the people in our lives.

-Cancer is The Time Thief, and it feeds on this most valuable asset, forcing those whom it afflicts to lose at least some of their time fighting for more, and in many cases, taking all one has left.
+Cancer is a thief of time, and it feeds on this most valuable asset, forcing those whom it afflicts to lose at least some of their time fighting for more, and in many cases, taking all one has left.
 Not a great way to spend time.

 This year, it is estimated that the disease will steal away the remaining time of nearly 610,000 individuals in the US.
 This is time that could be spent with friends and family, traveling the world, reading a new book from a favorite author, or seeing a new, anticipated movie.
 Time stolen could be spent creating art, advancing in one's career, or, in the most tragic of cases, learning the alphabet.